jquery/testswarm/README.md

    To run testswarm from a non-root directory of Apache, modify the contextpath option in the testswarm.ini to fit for your needs, e.g.
    `contextpath = "/testswarm/"`.<br/>
-   If you do so also update the `.htaccess` file, like so:
-   `RewriteBase /testswarm/`<br/>
    Test if `/testswarm/login` loads.
-If it doesn't, make sure your .htaccess gets loaded (e.g. by putting some jibberish into the .htaccess file).
-If it doesn't get loaded, make sure `AllowOverride` is set to "`All`" (at least not to "`None`") in your Apache configuration.<br/>
+If it doesn't, make sure your `.htaccess` is actually being read (e.g. by putting some jibberish into the `.htaccess` file, which should result in a HTTP 500 error).
+If it doesn't get loaded, make sure `AllowOverride` is set to "`All`" (at least not to "`None`") in your Apache configuration.

 1. Create an entry to your crontab for action=cleanup.
 This performs various cleaning duties such as making timed-out runs available again for testing.